Start Your Trumpet Journey with a Free Lesson

 Are there specific warm-up exercises for trumpet players?

 Here are some recommendations on how to keep your trumpet in the best condition.
 Regularly clean your trumpet using a valve brush and cloth to remove any accumulated dirt or moisture.
-Additionally, lubricate the valves with valve oil to ensure smooth movement.
+You can also lubricate the valves with valve oil to ensure smooth movement.
 Check for loose screws or stuck slides and promptly address any issues.

 Make sure to store your trumpet in a protective case when not in use.
 Additionally, visit the music maintenance store regularly to address any wear and tear issues.